 - 3.62 Engineering assessment, deterministic and probabilistic methods should be used to assess the independence of the levels of defence in depth.
-The structures, systems and components needed for each postulated initiating event-should be identified, and it should be shown by means of engineering analyses that the structures, systems and components needed for implementing each level of defence in depth are sufficiently independent from those for the other levels.
+The structures, systems and components needed for each postulated initiating event should be identified, and it should be shown by means of engineering analyses that the structures, systems and components needed for implementing each level of defence in depth are sufficiently independent from those for the other levels.
 A postulating initiating event is generally a bounding event covering different kinds of initiating failure and so it might be difficult to list all equipment for normal operation that might initially be affected by the postulated initiating event for particular design extension conditions.
 For this reason, the crediting of systems for normal operation in the safety assessment of design extension conditions should be considered with extreme caution and should be adequately justified.
 The adequacy of the independence that is achieved for each level of defence in depth should also be assessed by probabilistic analyses. - 3.63 The assessment should demonstrate that independence between successive levels of defence is adequate to limit the progression of deviations from normal operation and to prevent harmful effects to the public and the environment if an accident occurs.
 The assessment of the independence of the levels of defence in depth should aim to verify that the vulnerabilities for common cause failures between structures, systems and components that are claimed to be independent, have been identified and removed to the extent practicable.
-Such common cause failure might have originated in the layout, design, manufacture, operation or maintenance, In addition, functional dependence between structures, systems and components should be removed or justified. - 3.64 The assessment should demonstrate that safety systems that are intended to respond first in an accident are not jeopardized by the initiating event.
+Such common cause failure might have originated in the layout, design, manufacture, operation or maintenance.
+If a functional dependency between structures, systems and components has not been removed, this must be justified in the assessment. - 3.64 The assessment should demonstrate that safety systems that are intended to respond first in an accident are not jeopardized by the initiating event.
 The assessment should demonstrate that the operability of the safety systems is not jeopardized by failures in systems designed for normal operation.
 Following an initiating event, the failures occurring in anticipated operational occurrences should not compromise the capability of safety systems to manage a design basis accident. - 3.65 The assessment should demonstrate that a failure of a supporting system is not capable of simultaneously affecting parts of systems for different plant states in a way that the capability to fulfil a safety function is compromised.
-For this purpose, the assessment should provide evidence that the reliability, redundancy, diversity and independence of supporting systems is commensurate with the significance to safety of the system being supported.

-3.66 An assessment should be conducted of the independence of structures, systems and components that might be necessary at different levels of defence in depth to mitigate the consequences of a single hazard or a likely combination of internal or external hazards on the plant.
-It should be demonstrated that the postulated initiating event and the failures induced in the plant cannot result in common cause failure of the structures, systems and components necessary for mitigation of the hazard at different levels of defence in depth.
-In particular, the necessary safety features for design extension conditions for core melting should always remain available.
+For this purpose, the assessment should provide evidence that the reliability, redundancy, diversity and independence of supporting systems is commensurate with the significance to safety of the system being supported. - 3.66 An assessment should be conducted of the independence of structures, systems and components that might be necessary at different levels of defence in depth to mitigate the consequences of a single hazard or a likely combination of internal or external hazards on the plant.
+It should be demonstrated that the postulated initiating event and the failures induced in the plant cannot result in common cause failure of the structures, systems and components necessary for mitigation consequence of of the hazard at different levels of defence in depth.
+In particular, a common cause failure should not affect at the same time the safety functions performed by the safety systems or some safety features for DEC without significant fuel degradation and the safety functions of the necessary safety features for design extension conditions for core melting.